shangxuanx330/SA_Homo/README.md

 All datasets used in this paper are available at the following Hugging Face repository:
 👉 **[SA_Homo Dataset Download](https://huggingface.co/datasets/ckkkk333000/SA_Homo)**

-After downloading the datasets, please put them in the `datasets` folder like:
+After downloading the validation datasets, please put them in the `datasets` folder like:

 ```text
 datasets/